keirbetts/keir-betts-nc-news-be/BE-README.md

 Run heroku open in the terminal to view the back-end API

+### 'add /api to the end of the url in the browser to see an overview of all endpoints'

 ### `Running the tests`

 npm run test: To view the tests for the models and controllers.
 These ensure the data is being sent to the API correctly, and include extensive error handling.